syncfusion-content/asp.netwebforms-docs/aspnet/Maps/Map-Elements.md

 The Layer shape type legends can be generated for each color mappings in shape settings.

-> Note:  Here, Equal Color Mapping code sample for shapeSettings with color mappings is referred.
+N>  Here, Equal Color Mapping code sample for shapeSettings with color mappings is referred.